HathorNetwork/rfcs/0000-template.md

 Discuss prior art, both the good and the bad, in relation to this proposal.
 A few examples of what this can include are:

+- For protocol, network, algorithms and other changes that directly affect the
-- For language, library, cargo, tools, and compiler proposals: Does this feature exist in other programming languages and what experience have their community had?
+  code: Does this feature exist in other blockchains and what experience have their community had?
 - For community proposals: Is this done by some other community and what were their experiences with it?
 - For other teams: What lessons can we learn from what other communities have